openstack-archive/collectd-openstack-plugins/doc/source/troubleshooting.rst

      has been deprecated.
    - Support for Keystone V3 API is available for the Newton release and above.

-- Is ceilometer-acompute service enabled?
-   - The ceilometer-acompute service provides metrics as well.
-   - If the metrics from ceilometer-acompute are available, then the issue is likely with authentication of collectd-ceilometer-plugin.
-   - If the metrics from ceilometer-acompute are not available, then the issue is with the database/storage engine, since no metrics are being stored.

 - Are the credentials in collectd-ceilometer-plugin.conf valid?
    - Export these credentials to your environment as OS_PROJECT_NAME,